robbiemwalsh/robbiemwalsh/README.md

 - 👋 Hi, I’m @robbiemwalsh Robbie Walsh
 - 👀 I’m interested in applying statistical and machine learning methods to financial, economic, population, and other social science data
-- 🌱 I’m currently enrolled in an Applied Statistics masters program through Penn State
+- 🌱 My undergraduate degree is in Math/Economics and I have a master's degree in Applied Statistics
-- 💞️ I’m currently an economist in the Predictive Analytics group of Moody's Analytics
+- 💞️ I’m currently a Senior Associate at PwC in the Financial Services (Credit Risk) division of the Cyber Risk and Regulatory practice
 - 📫 How to reach me robbiemwalsh@gmail.com

 <!---